mjkarki/xinputinfo/README.md

 Compiling
 ---------

-1. Install MinGW64 and MSYS2
+1. Install MinGW64 and MSYS2 or Cygwin with MinGW compiler set
 2. Fetch the xinputinfo.c and Makefile
+3. Check the $(CC) variable in the makefile (*gcc* under MinGW, *i686-w64-mingw32-gcc* or *x86_64-w64-mingw32-gcc* under Cygwin)
-3. Call make
+4. Call make
-4. Done
+5. Done

 License
 -------